zohir16/zohir16/README.md

 - 💞️ I’m looking to collaborate on build python projects and other languages
 - 📫 How to reach me ...
 - 😄 Pronouns: zoohere
-- ⚡ Fun fact: ... sometimes i feel like i get in a wide desert in with some codes than i relaze that there is nothing easy you gotta to sacrifice in order to achieve your goals if you can add any addtional information about python i will appricitate
+- ⚡ Fun fact: ... sometimes i feel like i get in a wide desert  with some codes then i relaze that there is nothing easy you gotta to sacrifice in order to achieve your goals if you can add any addtional information about python i will appricitate
 <!---
 zohir16/zohir16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.